EATON BUSINESS SCHOOL LLC 2023 Certification Badge

 Share this article

 However, the fashion industry seems to be a far cry from all things inclusive.
-Over the years, fashion designers and brands have been shaping the way people, in particular women, think they ought to look like.
-The propagation of slim bodies and size zeroes models have become a normalized visual in fashion shows and advertisements.
+Over the years, fashion designers and brands have been shaping the way people, in particular women, think they ought to look.
+The propagation of slim bodies and size zeroes models have become a normalised visual in fashion shows and advertisements.
 But the reality that retailers are facing is that this is not the body of the average woman.

 While body positivity and inclusivity are the latest buzzwords for the fashion industry, the ground reality remains far from ideal.
 From work wear to gym wear to ethnic outfits, women who identify themselves as plus-size face a lot of flak and body shaming, when they demand the fit of their dreams.
 And then, there is a much bigger invisible problem – the fat tax.